Yuemashi/spatiocyte-docs/modules.rst

 GaussianSigma[X, Y, Z] stipulates the sigma value for a Gaussian distributed population from the origin in [x, y, z]-axis, respectively.

-UniformRadius[X, Y, Z]
+UniformLength[X, Y, Z]
 ~~~~~~~~~~~~~~~~~~~~~~

 The uniformly distributed normalized population radius from the origin
-point in [x, y, z]-axis is given by the UniformRadius[X, Y, Z]
+point in [x, y, z]-axis is given by the UniformLength[X, Y, Z]
 parameter.
-Since the default values of UniformRadius[X, Y, Z] and
+Since the default values of UniformLength[X, Y, Z] and
 Origin[X, Y, Z] are [1, 1, 1] and [0, 0, 0], respectively, the molecules
 are spread uniformly within the entire compartment when the parameters
 are not defined.